-As permitted under the new CECL accounting standard, we elected to present accrued interest receivable separately for loans and HTM debt securities which are carried at amortized cost.
-We also elected not to measure an allowance for credit losses on accrued interest receivables as we reverse accrued interest on a monthly basis in the event of an interest shortfall.
+We present accrued interest receivable separately for loans and HTM debt securities which are carried at amortized cost.
+We do not measure an allowance for credit losses on accrued interest receivables as we reverse accrued interest on a monthly basis when the loan is placed on nonaccrual.